tgteacher/BigData-LA2/README.md

   with the required syntax for each function.
 3. Commit your solution to your local copy of the assignment repository.
 4. Push your solution to your GitHub copy of the assignment repository.

-**Important**: please make sure that the email address you use in Moodle is added to your GitHub account (you can add multiple addresses to your GitHub account).

 You can repeat steps 3 and 4 as many times as you wish.
 Your assignment will be graded based on a snapshot of your repository taken on the